subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 If this viewpoint proves fruitful, future computational neuroscience may come to resemble statistical mechanics more closely than traditional mechanistic modeling.
 The primary scientific objective would no longer be the direct reconstruction of the brain's circuitry, but the discovery of the effective dynamical principles that organize cognition across multiple levels of description.

 Viewed in this way, the enduring lesson of modern generative artificial intelligence is not that it has discovered the architecture of the brain.
 Rather, it has demonstrated that highly accurate models of complex cognitive systems can be learned directly from observable behavior.
 The greatest contribution of generative AI to neuroscience may therefore be not a new model of the brain itself, but a new methodology for understanding cognition.
+The objective of computational neuroscience is therefore shifted from discovering what computation the brain performs to discovering the effective dynamical laws governing cognition.